Code-Institute-Submissions/TjoAlex-color-game/README.md

 ![Header](assets/img/howt.png)

 ## Features left to implement
- A few feature that would be of more use to make this webiste better, all listed bellow:
+ A few feature that would be of more use to make this website better, all listed bellow:

 * For the game a  a socre board that counts how many times the user guessed right or wrong.
 * More information about rgb and some links that lead to more pages explaining rgb.
 * A quiz regarding RGB so the user can practise even more.
-* A updated video that show how the updated game works, the principe is the same only a few features have been added and could be good to display even in the video.
+* A updated video that show how the updated game works, the principle  is the same only a few features have been added and could be good to display even in the video.

 ## Thecnologies Used

-For this project following thecnologies was used;
+For this project following technologies was used;

 ## Languages Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML)